 Since then, this act has become a tradition in Scotland and Northern England where it is celebrated every year on January 1, at midnight, when the new year begins.
 As the people from the British Isles traveled to other areas, especially the U.S., the tradition followed and became part of cultures and societies in those areas.

-The first footer must come bearing gifts: If he (traditionally male) carries coins, that would mean financial prosperity; short-bread is a sign of full rations in food; salt represents flavor; coal means warmth; and whiskey means celebration.
+The first footer must come bearing gifts: symbolic gifts such as a silver coin, shortbread, black bun, salt, coal, or whisky, and will be given food and drink in return by the inhabitants.
+But wait, there’s more!
+According to ancient folklore and tradition, the person who is first footing into the household should be a man, dark-haired, not fair, and must have flat feet.
+If he (traditionally male) carries coins, that would mean financial prosperity; short-bread is a sign of full rations in food; salt represents flavor; coal means warmth; and whiskey means celebration.
 Similar traditions have also been part of other cultures such as in Greece, Georgia, and Serbia, where a more or less similar concept is kept close to the heart and is celebrated on the same day.

 Traditionally, young boys have been the first-footers for the communities.
 Dark-haired boys visit peoples’ homes in different areas and sing poems for them.
 For the inhabitants, the arrival of these boys would be a symbol of good fortune for the year, and as a token of their gratitude, they would share quality food and drink with the boys.
 Ever since the tradition of National First Foot Day has been kept alive and is celebrated every year on New Year’s Day.